-- 1. We will develop and monitor the Model Complaints Handling and Model National Whistleblowing Standards, to ensure accessibility is integral to public bodies complaints handling. - 2.
-We will make our own services as accessible as they can be. - 3.
-We will push for legislative change to enable us to make our services and those of other Scottish public bodies accessible. - We will continue to develop relationships with our stakeholders to both learn from and to contribute to fair, accessible Scottish public services. - 5.
-We will deliver our statutory functions in line with legislative requirements and our published customer services standards and performance targets. - 6.
-We will contribute to the development of the wider access to justice environment through engagement with relevant groups and stakeholders such as the UK Access to Justice Council, the Open Government Partnership, and other commissioners and ombudsman services. - 7.
-We will continue to push for adequate funding for our functions and seek to develop a more sustainable funding model.
+- 1. We will make our own services as accessible as they can be. - 2.
+We will push for legislative change to enable us to make our services and those of other Scottish public bodies accessible. - We will continue to develop relationships with our stakeholders to both learn from and to contribute to fair, accessible Scottish public services. - 4.
+We will deliver our statutory functions in line with legislative requirements and our published customer services standards and performance targets. - 5.
+We will contribute to the development of the wider access to justice environment through engagement with relevant groups and stakeholders such as the UK Access to Justice Council, the Open Government Partnership, and other commissioners and ombudsman services. - 6.
+We will continue to push for adequate funding for our functions and seek to develop a more sustainable funding model. - We will be acknowledged for having well-trained, properly supported people, who have the tools they need to deliver our services.

-- 8. We will be acknowledged for having well-trained, properly supported people, who have the tools they need to deliver our services. - 9.
-We will build or maintain our capacity, financial, human and infrastructure, to implement and deliver our statutory functions. - 10.
-We will review and develop the support, guidance and training we offer to public bodies, complainers and whistleblowers to enable them to develop their own capacity, in particular the NHS in developing its capacity in respect of whistleblowing. - 11.
-We will monitor Scottish public bodies' complaint, Scottish Welfare Fund and Whistleblowing handling, holding them to account for poor performance and giving credit for good performance. - 12.
-We will develop our capacity to gather and share information to enable us to make informed and beneficial interventions when complaint, whistleblowing and Scottish welfare fund services fall below accepted standards. - 13.
-We will review the Model Complaints Handling and National Whistleblowing standards, to ensure they remain fit for purpose. - 14.
+- 8. We will build or maintain our capacity, financial, human and infrastructure, to implement and deliver our statutory functions. - 9.
+We will review and develop the support, guidance and training we offer to public bodies, complainers and whistleblowers to enable them to develop their own capacity, in particular the NHS in developing its capacity in respect of whistleblowing. - 10.
+We will monitor Scottish public bodies' complaint, Scottish Welfare Fund and Whistleblowing handling, holding them to account for poor performance and giving credit for good performance. - 11.
+We will develop our capacity to gather and share information to enable us to make informed and beneficial interventions when complaint, whistleblowing and Scottish welfare fund services fall below accepted standards. - 12.
+We will review the Model Complaints Handling and National Whistleblowing standards, to ensure they remain fit for purpose. - 13.
 We will contribute to the development and/ or review of other standards and guidance to ensure they deliver services to the standards required.